 Biometric Residence Permit (BRP)

-If you apply for a visa to study in the UK using the Student visa route, and your immigration application is successful you will receive a BRP after arrival in the UK.
+If you apply for a visa to study in the UK using the Student visa route and you gave your biometric information at a visa application centre, if your immigration application is successful you will have received a vignette in your passport and need to collect your BRP after arrival in the UK.

 A biometric residence permit (BRP) can be used to confirm your identity, your right to study or work in the UK and any rights to public services or benefits you are entitled to.

-Upon receipt of your application, your will be given a vignette sticker in your passport which is valid for 30 days.
+Your vignette sticker in your passport is normally valid for 90 days.
 This period will start 30 days before the course start date stated on your CAS, or 7 days before your intended travel date as provided by you, whichever is later.
+If you notice an error in your vignette, you should contact your visa application centre immediately to correct it before you come to the UK.

 You cannot enter the UK before or after this period.
 If you attempt to, you will likely be refused entry to the UK.
 Follow Home Office guidelines on entering the UK.